basnijholt/addon-otmonitor/otmonitor/DOCS.md

 To get the addon running, some configuration needs to be updated prior to starting.

-This includes the host and port on which the addon can access your opentherm gateway and the credentials that the addon should use to connect to an MQTT broker (only required if `mqtt_autoconfig` is disabled, which is the default option).
+This includes the host and port on which the addon can access your opentherm gateway and the credentials that the addon should use to connect to an MQTT broker (only required if `mqtt.autoconfig` is disabled, which is the default option).

 This add-on has a couple of options available.
 To get the add-on running: